GrowThinky/codingChallenge/readme.md

 ## Notes:
 * Inputs need to stick to the format defined in the specification.
-To handle a wider range of possible inputs, a possible next step would be using regular expressions to process the inputs.
 * Currently is assuming inputs are actually following the rules of roman numerals.
 * Next step would be improving the string manipulation for input handling.